Moravske Toplice: Parks

 The park around the Lutheran church and the rectory was named Prekmurje Reformation Park in 2014.
 The 0.7 ha large green area has its origins in the garden of the Batthyány-Ernuszt manor house, which had stood there before.
-A scion of the 440-year-old žametovka grapevine from the Maribor Lent was planted in the park, symbolizing the long-standing friendship between the church communities of Moravske Toplice and Bad Urach in Germany.
+A scion of the 440-year-old Žametovka grapevine from Maribor's Lent neighborhood was planted in the park, symbolizing the long-standing friendship between the church communities of Moravske Toplice and Bad Urach in Germany.

 Čreta is a forest park near the center of Moravske Toplice, next to Road 442 leading towards Martjanci.
 The larger part of the 12 ha wooded area is located south of the regional road, with a smaller, 1.6 ha piece on the other side; the forest is bordered by Lipnica Creek to the east and the Livada Golf Club to the west.
 Although it is closer to Moravske Toplice, the forest belongs to the territory of Martjanci.

 The name refers to the fact that the area was once a swamp (čreta means 'swampy woods' in Slovene).
 It was originally part of a larger forest that extended to the villages of Sebeborci to the north and Ivanci to the south.
 Its original extent was recorded by the First Military Survey of the 1780s, which also shows a small stream on the eastern side (only a drainage ditch runs there today).
 The 1860 cadastral map, on the other hand, shows the forest at its current extent.
 Due to clearings, by then it had become an isolated patch of woods surrounded by agricultural areas.

 A freely accessible exercise trail (trim steza) was created in the southern part of the forest with modern fitness equipment and a running track.
 The trail has two circular tracks: a 1000 m large circle and a 600 m smaller circle.
 It was renovated in 2025.

 The 18-hole Livada Golf Course, which stretches across 59 hectares, surrounds the thermal complex like a landscaped park.
 The golf course was completed in May 2005, but the first three playing fields and the driving range had already been opened in the fall of 1998.
 The decision to build a golf course was influenced by the fact that the health resort complex was previously surrounded by agricultural areas, and the municipality wanted to create a natural green belt around it.
 The first phase of the project was designed by Marko Božič, director of a golf course in Bled.
 Existing water bodies in the area were preserved, and indigenous tree species were planted.